zihaolam/statin/README.md

 - Unless you are using an embedded OLAP database like DuckDB, your tests will require a lot of slow, flaky scaffolding code that i.e. waits until your OLAP database is ready before any actual tests can run.
 - You need to learn a new query language, a new API, a slew of new knobs and dials to turn and adjust, and a new ecosystem around your OLAP database of choice.

-`statin` deals with aggregating data in the same OLTP database transaction your backend is already writing to into statistical sketches.
+`statin` deals with incrementally aggregating data in the same OLTP database transaction your backend is already writing to into order statistics (min, max, mean, median, etc.) and quantile sketches.

-These statistical sketches incrementally maintain order statistics (min, max, mean, median, etc.) and quantiles (p50, p90, p95, p99, etc.) of your data.
+These quantile sketches incrementally maintain quantiles (p50, p90, p95, p99, etc.) of your data as you record new events with a limited amount of memory.

 ## Limitations